camunda/camunda-docs-manual/content/update/minor/717-to-718/_index.md

 With this release, the old exceptions are marked as deprecated but still work like before.
 We will remove the deprecated exception types with the next minor version.

-Please make sure to adjust your business logic accordingly.
+Ensure you adjust your business logic accordingly.

 ## Breaking change in `ErrorAwareBackoffStrategy`

-When you have implemented a custom `ErrorAwareBackoffStrategy`, please make sure to migrate your custom code to respect the adjusted method signature that changed from `#reconfigure(List, Exception)` to `#reconfigure(List, ExternalTaskClientException)`.
+When you implement a custom `ErrorAwareBackoffStrategy`, ensure you migrate your custom code to respect the adjusted method signature that changed from `#reconfigure(List, Exception)` to `#reconfigure(List, ExternalTaskClientException)`.